gaetanocammariere/glance-widget-sample/README.md

 Glance Widget Sample

-Sample project of an App widget in Jetpack GLance
+Sample project of an App widget in Jetpack Glance